 It may be possible to solve the problem when the camera is connected to a computer via cable by reducing the transfer speed.

-Press the ▶ button to enter Playback mode.
-Then press and hold the MENU button and press the ▲ and () buttons together.
-In the screen that appears, press the ↓ buttons to choose [B] and press the () button.
+After pressing the ▶ button to enter Playback mode, press and hold the MENU button and the ▲ and ()) buttons together.
+In the screen that appears, press the ↓ buttons to choose [B], then press the ()) button.

 Eye-Fi Card